goharbor/harbor/docs/migration_guide.md

     docker-compose down
     ```

-2. Back up Harbor's current files so that you can roll back to the current version when it is necessary.
+2. Back up Harbor's current files so that you can roll back to the current version if necessary.
     ```
     mv harbor /my_backup_dir/harbor
     ```